A seventh-round pick is now one of Washington’s most important defenders

 That fall, after Greg was laid off when the defense contractor he worked for downsized, the Curls moved to Oklahoma.
 Kam wasn’t bothered, Greg said, after he started playing football again.
 Soon, Kam’s attention to detail surprised even Greg as he rattled off obscure NFL transactions at the dinner table and stayed up late to update rosters on his Madden video game.
 He used the game to test how different schemes worked against one another.

 Greg coached Kam most of his life, and when Kam got to Muskogee High, Greg became an assistant.
 He wanted to help his son chase his dream “because of my experience.”
-Yet on the sidelines, under the Friday night lights, Greg said he thought little about what his own career might’ve been.
+Yet on the sidelines, under the Friday night lights, Greg said he thought little about what his own career might have been.
 He was too excited for Kam, who had switched to safety and was receiving interest from colleges.

 “I got to see this,” Greg said.
 “I got to experience this with him.
 I would sometimes speak a word of encouragement or a word of correction, and he’d give me that look and …” Greg trailed off, chuckling.